I can hear you now “What a weird name for a sport… And where do I put the pickles?”

 And guess what they have right there off the shore of where the pickleball inventors were vacationing… you guessed it: rowing.

-In support of this story Joel Pritchard said in an interview that it was not named after the dog, Peggy Prichard (the Congressman’s daughter) has said that the dog came years AFTER the game and Frank Pritchard, his son, has also said it came from his mother and her experience with rowing.
+In support of this story Joel Pritchard said in an interview that it was not named after the dog, Peggy Pritchard (the Congressman’s daughter) has said that the dog came years AFTER the game and Frank Pritchard, his son, has also said it came from his mother and her experience with rowing.

 Quoting Peggy: “It was not named after the dog because we didn’t get the dog until years after the game started.”

-Quoting Joan Prichard: “Somehow the idea the name came from our dog Pickles was attached to the naming of the game, but Pickles wasn’t on the scene for two more years.
+Quoting Joan Pritchard: “Somehow the idea the name came from our dog Pickles was attached to the naming of the game, but Pickles wasn’t on the scene for two more years.
 The dog was named for the game, but stories about the name’s origin were funnier thinking the game was named for the dog.”

 Who knows… it’s been over 50 years since the game was founded – and legend has it, that the game wasn’t actually named until a year or two after invention so I like to think it was an organic process without a single source.
 We have to rely on the competing memories of the founders and their children many years after the fact, so we’ll likely never have a definitive answer.